f-mc2/zibaldetto/src/site/notes/On the groupoid picture of QM.md

 >$$
 is a good measure on $\Gamma\cong P(\Omega)\times_{\Omega}\Gamma_{0}$ for which $\nu^{x}\otimes \eta^{x}$ is left-equivariant and $\sigma$-finite.

+# Observables from transitions

+Consider the experimental setup of the Stern-Gerlach experiment along $z$.
+We pre-select $z_{+}$ and process the beam through a magnet along $z$ in the same verse.
+The position $P$ of the beam on the screen can be measured and we interpret it as $(+,+)\mapsto P(+,+)$.
+If we keep the intensity of the magnetic field fixed but change the orientation we get $(+,-)\mapsto P(+,-)$.
+Analogously, we obtain $P(-,+)$ and $P(-,-)$.
+In the end, we obtain a function on the groupoid which has a kind of "experimentally-observable flavour".

+>[!attention] Remark
+>We should elaborate better on the point presented above.
+Drawings for the SGE are needed in order to give a clearer picture.
+>Also, it is necessary to find another experimental situation in which to perform the same construction.

+This paradigmatic example inspires us to select real-valued functions on the groupoid as the "observables" of our theory.

 # From measured groupoids to algebras

 Once we have a measured groupoid $(\Gamma,[\tau])$ we can build some algebras.
 The idea is to use complex-valued, measurable functions on $\Gamma$ lying in a vector space $\mathcal{A}$ for which